 In addition to compliance with these statutes and regulations, the Trustee will consider relevant environmental or economic programs or plans that are ongoing or planned in or near the affected environment, and they will ensure that restoration projects neither impede nor duplicate such programs or plans.
-By coordinating restoration projects identified in this Draft RP/EA with other relevant restoration programs and plans, the
+By coordinating restoration projects identified and selected in this Final RP/EA with other relevant restoration programs and plans, the Trustee will enhance the overall effort to restore and improve the environment and resources affected by the releases of hazardous substances.